ayush-2986/Classic-Board-Game-Demo/README.md

 # Classic Board Game Demo

 ## Overview
-This project implements a GUI-based Tic Tac Toe game using Python's `tkinter` library.
+This project implements a modern GUI-based Tic Tac Toe game using Python's `customtkinter` library for an enhanced user experience.

 ## main.py
-The main entry point of the application that creates an interactive Tic Tac Toe game interface.
+The main entry point of the application that creates an interactive Tic Tac Toe game interface with a sleek, modern design.

 ### Features
-- **GUI Interface**: Built with tkinter for cross-platform compatibility
+- **Modern GUI Interface**: Built with customtkinter for a contemporary look and feel, supporting system themes (light/dark mode)
-- **Game Board**: 3x3 grid for standard Tic Tac Toe gameplay
+- **Game Board**: 3x3 grid for standard Tic Tac Toe gameplay with responsive buttons
-- **Player vs Player**: Two players can alternate turns (X and O)
+- **Player vs Player**: Two players can alternate turns (X and O) with visual feedback
-- **Game Logic**: Automatically detects win conditions and draws
+- **Game Logic**: Automatically detects win conditions, draws, and announces results
-- **Reset Button**: Restart the game at any time
+- **Reset Button**: Restart the game at any time with a clean interface
+- **Theme Support**: Adapts to system theme for seamless integration

 ### How to Run
 ```bash